dejanstojanovic/Facebook-Album-Browser/README.md

 ![ScreenShot](http://dejanstojanovic.net/media/31657/faceboo-phptp-preview.png)

+###Facebook access tokens (by [@rockyr1](https://github.com/rockyr1))
+Facebook always keeps changing the way data can be accessed through their APIs, recent one has been to have an AccessToken to access any Facebook data.
+Every time Facebook does this, there are plenty of plugins, widgets and certain features within a website which break.
+That's why its always important to understand the external dependencies and also to have a dedicated Web Admin to manage changes like this on your website.

+Here are the steps to create or get an Facebook access token

+1. Go to http://www.facebook.com/developers, login to your facebook account, and add the developer app, if requested.
+It might prompt you to validate your identity by confirming your Phone number or something.
+2. Click the ‘add a new app’ button to create a new app.
+3. Give the app a name, keeping in mind facebook’s naming policies.
+4. After creating the app, You will be redirected to App’s Dashboard.
+Note down the AppID and App_Secret (by clicking on show)
+5. Go to https://graph.facebook.com/oauth/access_token?grant_type=client_credentials&client_id=APP_ID&client_secret=APP_SECRET replacing APP_ID with your newly created app ID and APP_SECRET with your new app Secret.
+If the credentials are correct, you will see your authentication token at that location.

+It’s as simple as that!

+This token can now be used in order to retrieve data from a Facebook feed.
+For example:https://www.facebook.com/PAGE_OR_USER_ACCOUNT/feed?access_token=ACCESS_TOKEN, replace PAGE_OR_USER_ACCOUNT with the page id or user account name and ACCESS_TOKEN with the token you retrieved in step 5.

+Please note currently there is a 60-day limit on these Access tokens after which they expire.
+There are ways to dynamically get AccessTokens without having to do this manually.

+Read whole article at http://doityaar.com/2015/06/how-to-get-facebook-access-token/

 ###Notes
 In order to make this plugin work with Facebook account photos you need to allow **user_photos** permission in your Facebook App that is used to authenticate and add permissions.
 Please read the article on Facebook https://developers.facebook.com/docs/apps/review.